Medically reviewed by Leonard N. Zinman, MD, FACS, FRCS

 if you have symptoms of a broken penis, get it check immediately.

-Go to either your Urologist, your doctor, or an emergency room.
+Go to either your Urologist, your doctor, or an emergency room right now.
 Don't risk death or amputation of your penis because of gangrene.

 If your broken penis is not life threatening, the biggest danger becomes your choice of professional care.

 Caution: There is a simple surgery for a broken penis.
 And, there is a devastatingly radical surgery for a broken penis.
 Both do the same job.